 Applications and supporting documentation will be reviewed by the Assistant Director of Admissions: Nursing Programs and presented to the Graduate Admission, Progression, & Graduation Committee of the School of Nursing in mid-April, annually.
 Based upon the information submitted, applicants will either be selected or denied for admission.
 This track does not currently require an interview for admission.
 Candidates whose applications fully meet requirements will be considered first.
 If space is still available after those candidates have been selected, other candidates may be considered for part-time or provisional admission.
 If necessary, the program will administer a waiting list.

-For the CRNA track:
+For the DNP-CRNA track:

 Applications and supporting documentation will